hedywings/objectbox/README.md

 <a name="API_getCount"></a>
 ### .getCount()

-Get the number of objects stored in box.
+Get the current number of objs stored in this box.

 **Arguments**